Reporting guidelines

 As an example, the SPIRIT 2025 checklist recommends a set of 34 items across 9 topics to describe an interventional trial.
 It includes items such as the administrative information, open science, methods, ethics, outcomes, and statistical methods that should be included when reporting the protocol of an intervention.

-SPIRIT checklist in studyflow format can be used to ensure that all necessary information for reporting is included in the diagram.
-The checklist is formatted as a markdown list with checkboxes, and each item can be linked to a specific section in SPRIT and an element in the studyflow.
-The checklist is designed to be machine-readable and can be used to generate reports.
+Studyflow can be used to create checklists that adhere to these guidelines, making it easier to ensure that all necessary information is included in the diagram.
+Every studyflow element carries a studyflow:checklist attribute – a markdown list with checkboxes – and each item can be linked to a specific guideline section and to an element in the studyflow.
+Because the checklist lives in the diagram file, it is machine-readable and can be used to generate compliance reports.

 SPIRIT timeline